newbee112/home-assistant.io/source/_components/binary_sensor.markdown

 - **vibration**: `On` means vibration detected, `Off` means no vibration (clear)
 - **window**: `On` means open, `Off` means closed

+Note that binary-sensor device states are case sensitive, example binary-sensor device class moisture will not accept MQTT msg `On`.
+MQTT msg `ON` is accepted, same goes for `Off` / `OFF`.

 For analog sensors please check the [component overview](/components/#sensor).

 <p class='img'>